artikcloud/tutorial-nodejs-sdksample/readme.md

 }
 ```

-Note above there is a **temp** value that was sent to the device earlier.
+#### 3. View your data in My ARTIK Cloud

-## View your data in My ARTIK Cloud
+- Visit the [Data Logs](https://my.artik.cloud/messages) in your user dashboard at https://my.artik.cloud

-Have you visited ARTIK Cloud [data visualization tool](https://artik.cloud/my/data)?
-Select your device from the charts to view your device data in realtime.
+- Visit the [Charts](https://my.artik.cloud/data) in your user dashboard at https://my.artik.cloud

 ![Screenshot](./images/screenshot-firesensor-datachart.png)